kubernetes/test-infra/prow/getting_started_deploy.md

 and save the private key together with the `App ID` in the top of the page.

+## Simplified manual deployment using kind or minikube

+Please follow [this](/prow/getting_started_kind_minikube.md) document if you would like to test or learn prow using kind or minikube installed on your localhost machine.

 ## Tackle deployment

 Prow's `tackle` utility walks you through deploying a new instance of prow in a couple minutes, try it out!